Ramblurr/precis-unicode-dataset/README.md

 ## Background

-The PRECIS Framework[1] for internationalized string handling was standardized in RFC 8264 against Unicode 6.3.0, with property classifications registered in the IANA precis-tables-6.3.0[2].
-However, unlike IDNA2008 which has established procedures for Unicode updates[4], PRECIS has remained locked to Unicode 6.3.0 due to unresolved compatibility concerns.
+The PRECIS Framework [[RFC8264]](#RFC8264) defines two string classes for use in application protocols: IdentifierClass, for identifiers such as usernames, and FreeformClass, for strings such as passwords.
+Each class is defined by Derived Property Values, which are computed from properties defined in the Unicode Standard.
+These values are published in the IANA PRECIS Derived Property Value registry [[IANA-PRECIS]](#IANA-PRECIS).

+While PRECIS was designed to be Unicode-agile, permitting implementations to calculate Derived Property Values against newer versions of Unicode, the IANA registry itself has remained frozen at Unicode 6.3.0.
-As stated in Section 11.1 of RFC 8264, the IANA PRECIS registry was explicitly designed not to be updated beyond Unicode 6.3.0 until issues described in the IAB Statement on Unicode 7.0.0[5] and Section 13.5 of RFC 8264 are resolved.
-These concerns center on:
+Section 11.1 of RFC 8264 specifies that the registry must not be updated until issues identified in Section 13.5 of the RFC and in the [[IAB Statement on Unicode 7.0.0]](#IAB-UNICODE7) are resolved.

-- **Identifier Stability**: Potential breaking changes to existing string classifications
-- **Security Implications**: Character property changes affecting authentication and authorization
-- **Normalization Complexity**: Unicode updates introducing new character transformation behaviors

-While IDNA2008 faced similar challenges and successfully established an expert review process (RFC 8753[4]) to handle Unicode updates, PRECIS lacks an equivalent framework.
-T. Nemoto's analysis[3] demonstrates that implementing a similar review model for PRECIS may be a practical solution, but requires comprehensive impact analysis of property value changes across Unicode versions.
+While IDNA2008 faced similar challenges and successfully established an expert review process [[RFC8753]](#RFC8753) to handle Unicode updates and as of March 2022 the IAB issue was  definitively resolved in [[RFC9233]](#RFC9233).

+However, PRECIS lacks an equivalent review framework.
+T. Nemoto's analysis in [[NEMOTO-DRAFT]](#NEMOTO-DRAFT) demonstrates that implementing a similar review model for PRECIS may be a practical solution, but requires comprehensive impact analysis of property value changes across Unicode versions.

-**In simpler terms:** When applications handle international text (like usernames with Chinese characters or passwords with emoji), they need rules about which characters are allowed and how to treat them.
-PRECIS provides these rules, but they're stuck using an old version of Unicode from 2013.
-Unicode keeps adding new characters and changing how existing ones work, but PRECIS can't update because nobody knows if the changes would break existing software or create security problems.
-This project analyzes what would happen if PRECIS did update, providing the data needed to make that decision safely.
+This project seeks to provide that impact analysis.
+By generating and publishing comparative datasets of PRECIS Derived Property Values across Unicode versions, this project provides the empirical basis for assessing identifier stability, security impacts, and normalization issues.

-This project generates the datasets necessary to evaluate whether PRECIS can safely follow Unicode updates without compromising security or breaking existing implementations, providing the foundation for potential PRECIS Framework evolution beyond Unicode 6.3.0.
+The goal is to enable informed consideration of whether PRECIS can adopt a Unicode update model similar to IDNA2008's, thereby supporting its evolution beyond Unicode 6.3.0.

+### The "hamza" problem

+The introduction of ARABIC LETTER BEH WITH HAMZA ABOVE (U+08A1) in Unicode 7.0.0 exposed a difference between precomposed and decomposed sequences in Arabic script [[IAB2005-1]](#IAB2005-1).
+The character U+08A1 can also be expressed as ARABIC LETTER BEH (U+0628) followed by ARABIC HAMZA ABOVE (U+0654).

+Unlike similar cases in the Latin script such as a-diaeresis, the precomposed and decomposed forms of beh-with-hamza are not canonically equivalent in Unicode normalization [[IAB2005-2]](#IAB2005-2).

+As a result, normalization does not collapse U+08A1 and U+0628+U+0654 into the same string, leaving them distinct code point sequences [[RFC9233]](#RFC9233).
+This creates the potential for spoofing in identifiers, because two visually indistinguishable usernames can coexist while being treated as different by PRECIS-based comparison.

+For IDNA2008, the IETF studied the problem and decided that no exception should be introduced, leaving U+08A1 as PVALID and relying on strengthened review processes defined in RFC 8753 [[RFC9233]](#RFC9233).
+RFC 9233 documented this outcome and explicitly recognized that U+08A1 is not an isolated case, since similar combining issues exist elsewhere in Unicode (though the RFC does not list any).
+For PRECIS, however, no update has been published beyond RFC 8264, and the framework has not yet been aligned to newer Unicode versions in IANA registries [[RFC8264]](#RFC8264).

+This means the question of how to handle U+08A1 and similar cases remains unresolved in PRECIS, at least at the standards level.
+Applications and profiles that use PRECIS may need to impose their own restrictions or confusable-detection measures to avoid spoofing attacks.

+The facts are clear: PRECIS permits both forms as valid, Unicode normalization does not unify them, and the potential for confusion remains.

+Whether this is regarded as a "solved" problem for PRECIS is therefore an open question, and the implications must be weighed by implementers and reviewers in each deployment context

+In any case, this project is not focused on the hamza problem and mentions it as an important other open question in this space.

 ## Objective

 Generate comprehensive datasets showing how PRECIS Derived Property Values change between Unicode versions, starting from the baseline Unicode 6.3.0 through current versions.

 This data enables analysis of:

 - Character property transitions (PVALID, DISALLOWED, UNASSIGNED, etc.)
 - Impact of newly assigned codepoints on existing PRECIS profiles